diurnalist/diurnal.st/_posts/2021-07-17-openstack-keystone-federation-part-1.md

 ]
 {% endhighlight %}

-We now had a login system for all of our OpenStack deployments, and it was
-generic: every Keystone system could be configured exactly the same (just changing the Keycloak client ID and secret).
-This is particularly powerful because we have open-sourced Chameleon's provisioning code so that other host institutions or labs can deploy our specific infrastructure.
+We now had a login system for all of our OpenStack deployments, and it was generic: every Keystone system could be configured exactly the same (just changing the Keycloak client ID and secret).
+This is particularly powerful because we have [open-sourced Chameleon's provisioning code](https://github.com/ChameleonCloud/chi-in-a-box) so that other host institutions or labs can deploy our specific infrastructure.
 Login with federated identity is now included by default, so any deployer of Chameleon doesn't need to worry about it.

 When a user logs in to any site, their project memberships are synced immediately.
 They will lose access to any projects they were removed from and will gain access to projects they were added to since the last login.
-They can still use CLI: the simplest thing we found was to override the default OpenRC template in Horizon to properly configure it to use the `v3oidcpassword` authentication type; the user sets a password in Keycloak and that serves as their CLI password.
+They can still use the CLI: the simplest thing we found was to override the default OpenRC template in Horizon to properly configure it to use the `v3oidcpassword` authentication type, which effectively implements support for the [OAuth2.0 Resource Owner Password Grant](https://datatracker.ietf.org/doc/html/rfc6749#section-1.3.3); the user sets a password in Keycloak and that serves as their CLI password.
 Users can also opt to create Keystone application credentials if that works better for them.

 We encouraged all users to migrate over to the new system over a period of about six months, which went pretty smoothly all things considered.
 To assist in the